-- Car Rental Price – final price of vehicle.
+Car Rental Price – final price of the vehicle.

-- Additional Driver Fee – additional driver can cost you 10 – 25 USD per day.
-Insurance doesn’t cover for driver who’s not added on the contract.
+Additional Driver Fee – an additional driver can cost you 10 – 25 USD per day.
+Insurance doesn’t cover for the driver who’s not added on the contract.

 Buying a car

-Buying a car is can be very economic option when you’re good in the industry and you can recognize what’s good deal or not.
-Buying used car involves risks, such as, repairs, scams but on the other side you might make money out of it.
+Buying a car is can be a very economical option when you’re good in the industry and you can recognize what’s a good deal or not.
+Buying a used car involves risks, such as repairs, scams but on the other side, you might make money out of it.
 If you buy cheaper than you sell, you’re the winner!
 One of the best websites for this purpose is craigslist.com.

 When road tripping in the US, you will do thousands of kilometers and you might end up spending 600 USD just on the gas!
 We did 8000 kms, for example.
 We noticed quite big differences between the prices in states.
 There might be a 1$ / per gallon just within the state and $2 differences between different states.

-We recommend to plan your trip according gas price map which is very detailed and helpful.
+We recommend planning your trip according to gas price map which is very detailed and helpful.
 You can also get an app for your smartphone!